microsoft/aed-blockchain-learn-content/README.md

+# Learning Path: Get started with blockchain development

 This repo contains all the content for development of blockchain Learn modules.
 Once content is developed here, it will be moved over to the [Learn repository](https://github.com/MicrosoftDocs/learn-pr).

-# Learn Module Outlines
+## Learn Module Outlines

-## Learning Path: Get started with blockchain development

-### Module: Learn how to use Solididty
+### Module: Learn how to use Solidity

 1. Introduction
-2. What is Solidity
+2. Learn about Solidity
-3. Language basics
+3. Understand the language basics
-4. Value types
+4. Explore value types
-5. Reference types
+5. Explore reference types
 6. Write your first contract
 7. Knowledge check
 8. Summary